Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Introduction

-Diagrammatic reasoning has been very successful in the recent years in various domains including quantum computing \cite{CD08,jeandel2018complete,zw,backens2018zh,AC04,CHMPV}, linear algebra \cite{sobocinski2015graphical,bonchi2014interacting}, control theory \cite{bonchi2014categorical,baez2014categories}, natural language processing \cite{coecke2021mathematics,zeng2016quantum} and symbolic dynamics \cite{jeandel2021strong} to cite a few.
+Diagrammatic reasoning has been very successful in recent years across various domains.
+These include quantum computing \cite{CD08,jeandel2018complete,zw,backens2018zh,AC04,CHMPV}, linear algebra \cite{sobocinski2015graphical,bonchi2014interacting}, control theory \cite{bonchi2014categorical,baez2014categories}, natural language processing \cite{coecke2021mathematics,zeng2016quantum} and symbolic dynamics \cite{jeandel2021strong} to cite a few.
 The natural mathematical framework for diagrammatic reasoning is that of symmetric monoidal categories, and more precisely, props.
-This formalism allows to represent processes and how they interact in space-time via sequential and parallel compositions.
-To do so, we can define graphical languages as generators and relations, allowing to reason on string diagrams rather than on their interpretations, which can be less intuitive and/or significantly larger -- such as matrices whose dimensions grow exponentially with the number of inputs and outputs in the quantum case.
+This formalism allows representing processes and how they interact in space-time via sequential and parallel compositions.

 Control is a central concept in quantum and reversible computational models.
 Roughly speaking, a transformation can be conditioned on an additional system such that, depending on its state, the transformation is either applied or not.
 For instance, controlling a NOT gate yields the well-known CNOT gate, and adding another control leads to the Toffoli gate.
-Notice, that various quantum programming languages \cite{green2013quipper,fu2024proto, microsoft_qsharp,Qiskit,cirq} provide primitives that allow to control gates or even circuits.
+Notice that various quantum programming languages \cite{green2013quipper,fu2024proto,microsoft_qsharp,Qiskit,cirq} provide primitives that allow controlling gates or even circuits.

-In this paper, we aim at formalising the notion of control as a constructor in graphical languages, i.e.~as a functor in a prop: every diagram $f$ with $n$ inputs and $n$ outputs yields a new diagram $\ctrl(f)$ with $1+n$ inputs and $1+n$ outputs, which represents its controlled version (notice that our control only applies to diagrams with equal numbers of input and outputs).
-A controlled prop is then defined as a prop equipped with a control functor.
-Similarly to props, controlled props can be used to define graphical languages as generators and relations.
+In this paper, we introduce a formalisation of control as a constructor, i.e.~as a \emph{control functor} in a prop: every diagram $f$ with $n$ inputs and $n$ outputs yields a new diagram $\ctrl(f)$ with $1+n$ inputs and $1+n$ outputs, which represents its controlled version.
+A \emph{controlled prop} is then defined as a prop equipped with a control functor.
+Similarly to props, controlled props can be used to define graphical languages by generators and relations.